 OPTION: Tap Option, and then tap < > if necessary to display Steps.
+The values for the last program used are displayed.

 MIN: Minimum Fluid Pressure is the value at the start of dispensing, displayed in psi or MPa as selected in the Settings Menu.
-Tap Min, and then tap < or > to change the current value in increments; tap Keypad to enter a numerical value.
+Tap Min, and then tap < or > to change the current value by increments; tap Keypad to enter a numerical value.